IST: 00:00 PM

 Australia’s 800,000-strong Indian community is one of the fastest-growing in the world, and remittance demand has grown alongside it.
 Whether you are supporting family, investing in Indian real estate, or funding education expenses back home, the AUD-INR rate makes a meaningful difference on every transfer.
 Australia’s modern banking infrastructure – particularly the New Payments Platform – makes sending money faster and cheaper than it has ever been.
 For a broader look at NRI investment options in India, see our NRI investment guide .

-1. Transfer fee — the explicit charge per transaction
+1. Transfer fee — the per-transaction charge shown when you send

-2. Exchange rate margin — the gap between the mid-market rate and the provider’s rate
+2. Exchange-rate margin — the gap between the mid-market rate and the rate you actually receive

 Australian banks typically charge AUD 20-30 per international transfer and add a 3-5% margin on the exchange rate.
 Online services are significantly cheaper.
 Check our main INR converter for live mid-market rates before comparing provider quotes.